rcrops/open-speech-recording/README.md

 ## Running

-To get started, you'll need to edit app.yaml to point to your own storage bucket and update the session key.
-If you have the Google Cloud SDK set up, you should be able to run a local copy with this command:
+To get started, you'll need to edit  the main.py file specifically the upload method and use the correct slash for your kind of OS to enable file and directory creation

 ```
 dev_appserver.py app.yaml